The Daily Stormer: Content and reception

 The Daily Stormer is named for the Nazi tabloid Der Stürmer, known for its antisemitic caricatures.
 This 1934 billboard for Der Stürmer reads "With Der Stürmer against Judea.
 The Jews are our misfortune".

 The Daily Stormer takes its name from the Nazi Party's tabloid newspaper Der Stürmer, known for its virulently antisemitic caricatures of Jews and semi-pornography involving Jews raping young Aryan girls.
 Its publisher, Julius Streicher, was executed after the Second World War for crimes against humanity.

 The Southern Poverty Law Center described the site as "the newest up and comer in the heated competition to rule the hate web", which "has in the last six months [up to March 2015] often topped the oldest and largest hate site on the web, Stormfront, in terms of reach and page views, based on Alexa data".
 Anglin claimed in May 2016 that the website's traffic had doubled over the last six months, peaking at 120,000 daily visitors.
 The website is part of the alt-right movement, and it calls itself "The World's Most Visited Alt-Right Website".
 As the movement made headlines in mid-2016, "bolstered in part by the unexpected rise of Donald Trump and Britain's decision to leave the European Union", Anglin declared: "We won the meme war; now we've taken over the GOP, and we did this very, very quickly."
 Unlike other figures such as Milo Yiannopoulos, Anglin does not play down the extremist elements in the alt-right, stating that: "The goal is to ethnically cleanse White nations of non-Whites and establish an authoritarian government.
 Many people also believe that the Jews should be exterminated".

-Andrew Anglin uses The Daily Stormer as a platform to promote misogynistic conspiracy theories, claiming that politically active "[w]hite women across the Western world" are pushing for liberal immigration policies "to ensure an endless supply of Black and Arab men to satisfy their depraved sexual desires."
+Andrew Anglin used The Daily Stormer as a platform to promote misogynistic conspiracy theories, claiming that politically active "[w]hite women across the Western world" are pushing for liberal immigration policies "to ensure an endless supply of Black and Arab men to satisfy their depraved sexual desires."
 In July 2018, Anglin summarized his misogynistic views, writing: "Look, I hate women.
 I think they deserve to be beaten, raped and locked in cages."